atubak400/Ubuntu_Lamp_Stack_Implementation/Documentation.md

 # **The steps in our implementation process include**
 a.
-Setting up  and Connecting to Ubuntu
+Setting up and Connecting to ec2 Ubuntu Virtual Machine

 b.
-Install Apache
+Installing Apache

 c.
-Install MYSQL
+Installing MYSQL

 d.
-Install php
+Installing php

 e.
 Creating a virtual host using Apache

-## A. **Setting up  and Connecting to Ubuntu VM**
+## A. **Setting up and Connecting to ec2 Ubuntu Virtual Machine**
 Step 1: Log in to aws and create an ubuntu ec2 instance.

 ![Creating an ubuntu ec2 instance](./Images/1.png)